 Through the Instrument contributing to Stability and Peace (IcSP), the Commission launched new actions to support at-risk women and girls in vulnerable positions in conflict and hard-to-reach areas.
 These measures provided access to basic health and support services for victims of domestic violence, offered temporary alternative care for children and strengthened protection and surveillance mechanisms.
 For example, the EU increased its funding for basic health services in its ongoing action in Syria.
 In Tunisia and in Bangladesh, support services such as contact cells and psychosocial help were set up using EU funds and support for its implementation from Unicef.
 The EU also supported Haiti and the Dominican Republic in their efforts to strengthen COVID-19 protection and surveillance mechanisms in the border region paying special attention to unaccompanied children.
-The Commission also increased its cooperation with local women's rights organizations to support their efforts to disseminate information on available support services to victims of gender-based violence to address the rise of violence during the COVID-19 pandemic.
+The Commission also increased its cooperation with local women's rights organizations to support their efforts to disseminate information on available support services to victims of gender-based violence to address the rise of violence during the COVID-19 pandemic255.

-In April 2020, the EU launched a "Team Europe" package of EUR 20 billion to support partner countries affected by the crisis.
+In April 2020, the EU launched a "Team Europe" package of EUR 20 billion256 to support partner countries affected by the crisis.
 Protecting and promoting human rights of all women and girls was at the centre of the initiative.
 EU funding has been redirected to mitigate the impact of the pandemic on women and girls and address its economic and social consequences.
-The EU also issued guidelines to all EU Delegations around the world to ensure a gender-responsive approach to the crisis, drawing https://www.unwomen.org/en/news/stories/2020/7/statement-joint-w20-women-during-covid-19-and-beyond.
+The EU also issued guidelines to all EU Delegations around the world to ensure a gender-responsive approach to the crisis, drawing attention to implications for women's access to health services, in particular sexual and reproductive health and rights, the situation of women healthcare workers and the importance of creating the conditions to enable women to participate in decision making processes.
+Since the beginning of the pandemic, the EU has worked to continuously adapt EU funded humanitarian actions to factor in the COVID-19 pandemic whilst ensuring that the delivery of life-saving humanitarian assistance continues, including prevention and response to gender-based violence.